Ichthyostega/yoshimi-test/README.md

   * "Runtime ms": **actual timing measurement** for this test case (milliseconds)
   * "Samples count": overall number of samples computed for this test case
   * "Notes count": overall number of test notes (NoteOn &harr; NoteOff) in this test case
-  * "Platform ms": run time *as predicted by the current platform model* for these (samples,notes)
+  * "Platform ms": run time *predicted by current platform model*, given (samples,notes)
   * "Expense Factor": this is the *established baseline* for this test case (expectation)
-  * "Expense Factor(current)": real expense for this actual runtime
+  * "Expense Factor(current)": effective real expense for this actual runtime
   * "Delta ms": absolute **difference** of current runtime **against expectation**
   * "MA Time short": moving average over the last 5 data points to level out fluctuations
   * "Tolerance": error bandwidth based on the actual fluctuations observed over the last `baselineAvg`